MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 6. On the product card, select **Start free trial**, and then follow the instructions.

-7. Assign licenses to users as described in the next procedure.
+7. If you want to add additional users, assign licenses as described in the next procedure.

 ### Assign licenses for additional users (optional)<a name="licenses"></a>